Updated July 5, 2023

 Differences Between SPSS vs Stata

-SPSS abbreviated as Statistical Package for Social Sciences was developed by IBM, an American multinational corporation in the year 1968.
-SPSS is a statistics software package which is mostly used for interactive statistical analysis in the form of batches.
-SPSS has licensed software that can be used as trial ware or SaaS (Software as a Service).
+SPSS, abbreviated as Statistical Package for Social Sciences, was developed by IBM, an American multinational corporation, in the year 1968.
+SPSS is a statistics software package that is mostly used for interactive statistical analysis in the form of batches.
+SPSS has licensed software that can be used as trialware or SaaS (Software as a Service).
 SPSS supports different operating systems such as Windows, Mac OS, Linux on z Systems, UNIX and Linux.

-Stata is general purpose software package for statistical analysis developed by Stata Corp in the year 1985.
-Stata is a proprietary licensed product which was initially authored by William Gould.
+Stata is a general-purpose software package for statistical analysis developed by Stata Corp in the year 1985.
+Stata is a proprietary licensed product that William Gould initially authored.
 Stata supports different operating systems such as Windows, Mac OS, and Linux.

 SPSS was initially long created by SPSS Inc. but later acquired by IBM Corporation in the year 2009 and was named as IBM SPSS Statistics Package.
-IBM SPSS software is a leading software that helps or provides in finding the insights of the customer or end users data.
+IBM SPSS software is a leading software that helps or provides in finding a customer or end-user data insights.
 SPSS contains a comprehensive set of statistical tools, easier statistical analysis, and open source integration.

 Stata is primarily a data analysis and statistical software which provides a solution for data science needs, retrieves and manipulates data, visualizes data model, and generates or produces useful reports.
 Stata is a powerful statistical software package tool for data management, data analysis, and graphics.

 Head to Head Comparison Between SPSS and Stata (Infographics)

 Below is the Top 7 comparison between SPSS and Stata:

 Key Differences Between SPSS and Stata

 Below are the lists of points, describe the key Differences Between SPSS and Stata: